 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Are you considering a kitchen remodel because your counter space is limited?
 Unfortunately, kitchens are one of the most expensive rooms to update — sometimes to the tune of tens of thousands of dollars.
 For a cost-effective solution that is construction-free, consider investing in a kitchen island.

 On average, kitchen islands add two to three feet of additional counter space to your room.
 For the home cook, that precious extra space can make food prep easier and more enjoyable.
 It can even grant you the space to set up small kitchen appliances, such as a toaster or food processor, rather than storing them in a cupboard and hauling them out for each use.

 Kitchen islands also expand your storage space.
 Many have cupboards, drawers, or cubbies.
 Some have dedicated compartments for spices or cutlery.
 If it’s in your budget, you can explore kitchen islands equipped with compartments to install drink coolers, wine chillers, or ice boxes.

 A kitchen island can help maximize your counter and storage space, but in so doing, it will take up some floor space.
-Before you buy, measure the area where you intend to place the island.
+First, measure the area where you intend to place the island.
 Make sure there will be enough room for you to walk comfortably around the island and that the doors of nearby cabinets and drawers will have enough clearance.